apache/apisix/docs/en/latest/plugins/saml-auth.md

 Note that, `login_callback_uri`, `logout_callback_uri`, `logout_uri` and `logout_redirect_uri` should be
 either full qualified address (e.g. `http://127.0.0.1:9080/anything/logout`),
-or path only (e.g. `/logout`), but it is recommanded to be path only to keep consistent.
+or path only (e.g. `/logout`), but it is recommended to be path only to keep consistent.

 These uris need to be captured by the route where the current APISIX is located.
 For example, if the `uri` of the current route is `/api/v1/*`, `login_callback_uri` can be filled in as `/api/v1/login_callback`.